Self-hosted LiveSync

 2. Configure plug-in in Quick Setup

 [!TIP] Fly.io is no longer free.
-Fortunately, despite some issues, we can still use IBM Cloudant.
-Refer to Setup IBM Cloudant.
-And also, we can use peer-to-peer synchronisation without a server.
-Or very cheap Object Storage -- Cloudflare R2 can be used for free.
-HOWEVER, most importantly, we can use the server that we trust.
+Fortunately, we can still use IBM Cloudant despite some limitations.
+Refer to Set up IBM Cloudant.
+We can also use peer-to-peer synchronisation without a server.
+Alternatively, cheap object storage like Cloudflare R2 can be used for free.
+However, most importantly, we can use a server that we trust.
 Therefore, please set up your own server.
-CouchDB can be run on a Raspberry Pi.
-(But please be careful about the security of your server).
+CouchDB can also be run on a Raspberry Pi (please be mindful of your server's security).

 • Activity Indicator